UddeshJain/log-analytics/README.md

 # Log Analytics

-Log Analytics is first project for Udacity's Full Stack Web Developer Nanodegree Program.
+Log Analytics is the first project for Udacity's Full Stack Web Developer Nanodegree Program.

 ## Project Overview

 ___

-This is a internal reporting tool for newspaper site to discover what kind of articles the site's readers like and it also shows the error log for a perticular date.
+This is an internal reporting tool for newspaper site to discover what kind of articles the site's readers like and it also shows the error log for a particular date.
 This project uses **_Python3_** programming language and **_Postgresql_** as Database.
-It mainly fullfills three queries.
+It mainly fulfills three queries.

     1. What are the most popular three articles of all time?
     2. Who are the most popular article authors of all time?